 Norman Vineyards was incorporated on April 30, 1992.
 Art was elected as President and Lei as Chief Financial Officer.
 At the time, their grapes were selling at $400 a ton.
 The winery was completed in 1993, financed with the profits for selling the grapes.

-Norman Vineyards – The Alamo and Winemaker Robert Nadeau
+Norman Vineyards – The “Alamo” and Winemakers Cliff Hight and Robert Nadeau

 The first commercial vintage of the wine, however, was made in the cellar of the new winery in 1992.
 The winery was bonded in 1992; the bond number was 5660.
 The winery officially opened on October 1, 1992.
 Winemaker Cliff Hight, formerly winemaker at Rolling Ridge Winery in San Miguel, worked with Art on the first vintage.
 Robert Nadeau became the winemaker in 1993 and produced Norman wines for the next ten years.